Bristol Parkway railway station: Description

-The station building, a sweeping metal construction opened in 2001, contains a booking office, waiting rooms, payphones, cash machines, shops, toilets and a café overlooking the tracks.
+The station building, a metal construction with a curved roof, opened in 2001.
+It contains a booking office, waiting rooms, payphones, cash machines, shops, toilets and a café overlooking the tracks.
 There are waiting rooms on each platform, as well as vending machines and LED displays giving next train information.
 Ticket barriers are in use at the station.
 The pay-and-display car park, run by APCOA, has 1,810 spaces.

-Bristol Parkway was the first of a new generation of park and ride railway stations, and many passengers use it for that purpose.
+Bristol Parkway was among the first of a new generation of park and ride railway stations, and many passengers use it for that purpose.
 Over the decade 2002–2012, the number of passengers starting or ending a journey at Bristol Parkway grew by 1 million passengers per year to 2.25 million, with a further 740,000 passengers changing trains there, giving an annual footfall of just under 3 million passengers and making it the 216th busiest station in the country and the third busiest in the West of England (after Bristol Temple Meads and Bath Spa) as of the 2011/12 financial year.
 In the 2006/07 financial year, over 100,000 passengers used Parkway to travel to or from Bristol Temple Meads, and a further 500,000 used it to travel to or from London Paddington.

 The line through Bristol Parkway has a linespeed of 60 mph on platforms 2 and 3 (40 mph westbound on platform 3), and 25 mph on platform 4.
 The loading gauge is W8, and the line handles over 20 million train tonnes per year.
 The lines through the station were electrified in late 2018 as part of the 21st-century modernisation of the Great Western Main Line.